raulpy271/DraggableDialog/README.md

 })
 ```

-As you see, you have to pass to `Draggable` an object with the id of the element that will be draggable and the id of the element that will listen to touches and clicks to drag the dialog.
-Normally, this is the top bar of the dialog, but can be whathever element that you want, or can be the entire dialog, so you can drag touching in any part of the dialog.
+As you see, you have to pass to Draggable an object with the id of the element that will be draggable and the id of the element that will listen to touches and clicks to drag the dialog.
+Normally, this is the top bar of the dialog, but can be whatever element that you want, or can be the entire dialog, so you can drag touching in any part of the dialog.

-To see more paramenters that this object can have, see the documentation [section](#documentation).
+To see more methods that this object can have, see the documentation [section](#documentation).

 ## Installation

+The library can be used in the browser or in NodeJs environment to be used in React or other libraries.

+### Installation in browser

+### Installation in React

 ## documentation